By Elizabeth Suneby

 To welcome in your bright future, ask yourself the following questions:

-1. Which vestiges of my marriage do I want to keep and which do I want to shed?
+Which vestiges of my marriage do I want to keep and what can I get rid of?

 Clarify which items remind you of the best of your marriage or your ex-spouse and keep those in your life.
 Also, clarify which items carry emotional baggage and if sold could fund a more fulfilling future.
 Would you like to go back to school, spend a week at a restorative spa, or purchase a new bedroom set?
 Many women decide to sell their engagement ring as a way to fund new dreams.
 Worthy.com offers a convenient way to determine the true value of your ring and convert your gemstone into the cash it and you deserve.